 In the same way, machine learning can often be more effective than humans at uncovering non-intuitive patterns or subtle trends.
 Machine learning models are able to learn from patterns of normal behaviour.
 They are very fast in adapting to changes in that normal behaviour and can quickly identify patterns of fraud transactions.
 For instance, they can often identify potential fraudsters even when there hasn’t been an actual fraudulent transaction yet.

-Custom ML Model for Fraud Prevention at Your Fingertips
+Custom ML Models for Fraud Prevention at Your Fingertips

 It is never too late to start deploying AI and ML to prevent fraud in your business.
 Bureau's ML models are built upon 50+ signals to help you identify good users and bad users.
 This gives you the power to stop fraud from day one.
 Here's how Risk-Based Authentication can help your business